qchenevier/huma/content/france-elections-ML-part1.md

 This dataset has:
 - 38 columns to define population groups, out of 41 columns in total
 - 1.17 million rows, ~335 rows per district.
-This is 1/5 of the theoretical limit, which is 1800 rows per district (6 * 3 * 2 * 2 * 25) if all the possible groups were present in all the districts.
+This is 1/5 of the theoretical limit, which is 1800 rows per district (6 x 3 x 2 x 2 x 25) if all the possible groups were present in all the districts.

 ### Features `complex`